Mautsen/highscore/README.md

 # Installation and running:
 - See the requirements.txt file or above which external modules are necessary to install before running the code and install them.
-- Command: pip install "module-name-here"
+- Command for installing the external modules: pip install "module-name-here"

 # clone highscore repository
 - git clone "copy-the-repository-link-here" (More instructions from here: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - cd highscore

 # start backend
 - The file app.py cannot be run at the moment because of firebase.
 The file client.py uses the backend functions, so you can test them with the command: python client.py

 # start frontend
 https://scores-shxw.onrender.com/